Tianxiang-C/SCI-Cream/content/authors/lu-yining/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Current Undergraduate Advisees
+  - Alumni
 ---
-LU Yining (卢怡宁) is an undergraduate advisee in applied psychology under Prof. HE Jinbo's supervision.
+LU Yining (卢怡宁) was an undergraduate advisee in applied psychology under Prof. HE Jinbo's supervision.